XD-OB/libft/README.md

 # LIBFT

-My Library that a use in C projects, Contain more than 140 functions for differents data structures.
+My Library that a use in C projects, Contain more than 160 Implementation of Celebre functions in standard libraries and others functions for differents data structures.